-A: Management will first try to find alternate work places.
-If no such places are available, employees shall be offered to take either annual leave or non-work allowance (60 %) for the non-work hours.
+A: Management will first try to find alternate work places or consider temporarily changing the work schedule.
+If such options are not available, employees shall be offered to take either annual leave or non-work allowance (60 %) for the non-work hours.
 This coordination needs to be made in advance.

 Q: When can an employee start to take pregnancy leave?